Jither/Jint.DebuggerExample/README.md

 Modules
 -------
-The example debugger supports modules in the base path of the provided script (using, for now, a slightly modified version of Jint's `DefaultModuleLoader`), when called with `-m` option.
+The example debugger supports modules in the base path of the provided script, when called with `-m` option.
 I.e., calling:

     Jint.DebuggerExample D:\app\main.js -m